Review and road test of the Toyota RAV4

 Plus all RAV4 models are equipped with the latest version of the 'Toyota Safety Sense' package.
 This now incorporates a 'Pre-Collision System' with 'intersection support' that can help with safer turns at junctions.
 'Emergency Steering Assist' is also newly provided, helping the driver avoid a pedestrian who has stepped into the road, while keeping the car under control and within its traffic lane.
 On the RAV4 Plug-in, the system will also recognise and react to bicycles and parked vehicles.
 The RAV4 Plug-in's PCS also gains the ability to detect oncoming vehicles in the car's traffic lane and reduce the risk of a head-to-head collision.

 Cost of Ownership

-Though opinion may be divided as to whether the RAV4 invented the soft roading segment, no one doubts that, more than any other, this model defined it.
+Though opinion may be divided as to whether the RAV4 invented the soft roading segment, few people doubt that, more than any other, this model defined it.
 In some ways, it continues to do just that, for this car still sums up most of what a model of this kind should be all about.
 Smart, wieldy, reasonably spacious, affordable to run and with just enough SUV-ness about it to get you to the places you tend to dream about but will probably never go.

-This fifth generation version has brought notable changes - extra space and technology, lower running costs and a more dynamic drive - timely improvements, even if there are still other rivals that better it either on or off road.
+This improved version of the fifth generation model won't convince you if you didn't already want a RAV4, but if you did, it's extra cabin screen tech and safety features might be deciding factors - timely improvements, even if there are still other rivals that better this car either on or off road.
 Few though, provide a stronger compromise between the two and none can better the unimpeachable build quality and strong residuals that have become a RAV4 trademark.

 Toyota RAV4 review by Jonathan Crouch